Friend, what's the laziest thing you've ever done?

 That was fun.
 Designed my own machine learning financial projection algorithm and everything!

-The Google interviewer said: "Don't mention interest in machine learning on your resume if you have no experience". 😂
+The Google interviewer said: "Don't mention interest in machine learning on your resume if you have no experience". π

 Rude.

-these chapters gave me knowledge which is sufficient to build real products and the hand-drawn diagrams and high-leveled descriptions gave me the feeling that i don't have any critical "knowledge gaps"
+The hand-drawn diagrams and high-leveled descriptions gave me the feeling that I don't have any critical "knowledge gaps" anymore.

 Or that time I used AWS Lambda and Twilio to answer the door.
 Callbox calls a Twilio phone number, Twilio pings a Lambda, Lambda sends you a text, answer the text, door opens.